borksh/bork/docs/index.md

 included in the output, and any type that needs to include resources to do what it does, such as the `file` type, will include their resources in the script as base64 encoded data.

+### bork inspect brew

+The `inspect` command will ask a type for a current inventory of how a system is configured, and output to STDOUT a Bork-compatible config file to configure the same state.
+For example, when used with the `brew` type, this will list all formulae installed with Homebrew and output a config file to check for those same formulae. **Not all types will work with this command.** Bork will exit with code 1 if a type has not implemented `inspect`.

 ## Custom Types